department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/tsgli.md

 #### Are any injuries excluded from TSGLI?

 Yes.
-To qualify for TSGLI, your injury can't:
+To qualify for TSGLI, your injury can’t:

 - Be self-inflicted on purpose or the result of an attempt at self-injury, **or**
 - Involve the use of an illegal drug or a controlled substance that was given or taken without the advice of a medical doctor, **or**